team-popcorn/RGSoC2018/log.md

 - talked with App maintainer regarding road map
 - pulled and built blank vue.js contacts app
 - set weekly plan and what we want to achieve tomorrow.
+- made PR for partial fix for issue #333

 **Thoughts:**